 Filing an application for registration with the country’s health regulatory authority is the next step in bringing a potential new therapy to patients.

-Oncorena’s pre-clinical orellanine-studies will be completed in the spring of 2017.
-The clinical study is expected to start during the third quarter of 2017.
+Oncorena’s pre-clinical orellanine-studies will be completed in early 2019.
+The clinical study is expected to start late in 2019.
 The current plan is to conduct the clinical trials at clinics in Sweden enrolling patients with metastatic renal cancer in dialysis from a wide geographical area.
-If you have patients with advanced renal cancer in dialysis that you consider may be included in the clinical trials, please contact email@example.com.
+If you have patients with advanced renal cancer in dialysis that you consider may be included in the clinical trials, please contact firstname.lastname@example.org.